 Specialty Conferences, Seminars, Webcasts , and Distance Learning

-Using an array of delivery mechanisms WEF’s educational events focus on a wide range of timely water quality topics, such as driving innovation in the water sector, energy & resource recovery, stormwater, biosolids, utility management, collection systems, membranes, nutrient-related activities, and operator initiatives.
+Held throughout the year, WEF’s educational events focus on a range of diverse and timely water quality topics, such as driving innovation in the water sector, energy & resource recovery, stormwater management, biosolids, utility management, collection systems, membranes, nutrient removal and recovery, and operator initiatives.

 To ensure that its resources represent the state of industry practice in all areas of water quality, WEF publishes more than 190 technical publications including peer-reviewed Manuals of Practice (MOPs).